Salvinha-vlc/Renfe-project/README.md

 6) Conclusions
 7) Presentation

-And this is the correspondence with the ipynb files that can be found in "your-project" folder.
+And this is the correspondence with the ipynb files that can be found in "The-code" folder.

 1. Getting to know data 1 --> 3)
 2. Getting to know data 2 --> 3)